clach04/pebble_watchface_framework/README.md

 For non-developers, check out https://github.com/HarrisonAllen/pebble-watchface-generator (started 2025).

+To get started with CloudPebble  open https://cloudpebble.repebble.com/ide/import/github/clach04/pebble_watchface_framework/ to import into a new CloudPebble project.

 Current code works with local SDK, recommend using a Docker Container, for example:

   * https://github.com/bboehmke/docker-pebble-dev